Written by Karen, who blogs at Big Adventures for Little Feet.

-Backpacking in Croatia on the public transport network was easy and enjoyable and was an inexpensive way to get from point to point.
-Unlike the rest of Europe, the trains in Croatia are infrequent and indirect, so the best way to travel overland in Croatia is on the extensive coach network.
+Backpacking in Croatia on the public transport network was easy and enjoyable, and inexpensive to get from point to point.
+Unlike the rest of Europe, Croatia trains are infrequent and indirect, so the best way to travel overland in Croatia is on the extensive coach network.

-Admittedly I was a little hesitant as I thought it was going to be difficult getting the kids to sit still but turns out I had nothing to worry about.
-The really great part about busing through Croatia is that travel time between all the major stops is short (usually no more than a couple of hours) and the view along the way is varied and exciting.
+Admittedly I was a little hesitant as I thought it would be difficult getting the kids to sit still, but it turns out I had nothing to worry about.
+The really great part about busing through Croatia is that travel time between all the major stops is short (usually no more than a couple of hours), and the view along the way is varied and exciting.

 The kids loved traveling on the buses, and we found it comfortable and relaxing as the stops dropped you right in the center of each town or city without the hassle of traffic and parking had we opted for a car.
 Many of the buses also had wi-fi, so if you are traveling with a tablet, you can always pop a show on to entertain the kids on the slightly longer trips.

-Over the summer I recommend pre-booking seats as some of the popular routes were very busy such as Plitvice Lakes back to Zadar.
-Pre-booking also gives you the option to select the bus company with some offering a little more premium service for only an extra couple of kunas and quicker, more direct services with the free wi-fi.
-There are a number of online companies to pre-book your tickets.
+Over the summer, I recommend pre-booking seats as some of the popular routes were very busy such as Plitvice Lakes back to Zadar.
+Pre-booking also gives you the option to select the bus company, with some offering a little more premium service for only an extra couple of euro and quicker, more direct services with free wi-fi.
+There are several online companies to pre-book your tickets.

 Ferries in Croatia

-Of course, a huge amount of travelers’ flock to Croatia to visit the Dalmatian Islands and bask in the sunshine of the Mediterranean.
-Instead of the many tours or cruises operating in the area, we opted to jump aboard the local ferries to island hop all the interesting islands along the way.
+Of course, many travelers flock to Croatia to visit the Dalmatian Islands and bask in the sunshine of the Mediterranean.
+Instead of the many tours or cruises operating in the area, we opted to jump aboard the local ferries to island-hop all the interesting islands along the way.

-Jadrolinija is the Croatian ferry line operating the major routes however there are also other private ferry operators particularly along the busy routes between Dubrovnik and Split.
-For our trip, we dotted from Dubrovnik to Korcula, onward to Bol Brac and then eventually Split.
+Jadrolinija is the Croatian ferry line operating the major routes; however, other private ferry operators are also busy, particularly along the busy routes between Dubrovnik and Split.
+For our trip, we dotted from Dubrovnik to Korcula, onward to Bol Brac, and then eventually Split.

-The only downside of the ferry was that the boats we traveled on didn’t have an outdoor deck, so you don’t get to cruise along with the feel of the sea which is a little disappointing.
-However, the condition and comfort of the ferries are very good, and we were fortunate to meet other travelers along the way who were happy to strike up a conversation and keep you entertained as well.
+The only downside of the ferry was that the boats we traveled on didn’t have an outdoor deck, so you don’t get to cruise along with the feel of the sea, which is a little disappointing.
+However, the condition and comfort of the ferries are excellent, and we were fortunate to meet other travelers along the way who were happy to strike up a conversation and keep you entertained as well.

-As with the buses I do also recommend pre-booking your ferry tickets either a couple of days before from the ferry port ticket office or from the Jadrolinija website as some of the boats we traveled on even in the shoulder season were very full.
+As with the buses, I recommend pre-booking your ferry tickets either a couple of days before from the ferry port ticket office or the Jadrolinija website as some of the boats we traveled on even in the shoulder season were very full.

 Local taxis and bus services

 Once you arrive at your destination the access in Croatia to public transport is very good.
-There are regular and reliable local buses that are cheap and easy to catch most places, and for the spots a little further away from the tourist network the local taxi drivers are safe, friendly and well-priced.
+There are regular and reliable local buses that are cheap and easy to catch in most places, and for the spots a little further away from the tourist network, the local taxi drivers are safe, friendly, and well-priced.

 Accommodation in Croatia

-When looking for family friendly accommodation in Croatia I really wanted to find places that were spacious, central to public transport and within walking distance to everywhere we wanted to visit – the number one key to easy backpacking in Croatia with kids was to select accommodation that was right in the heart of each town or city.
+When looking for family-friendly accommodation in Croatia, I really wanted to find places that were spacious, central to public transport, and within walking distance to everywhere we wanted to visit – the number one key to easy backpacking in Croatia with kids was to select the accommodation that was right in the heart of each town or city.

-Croatia is no different to the rest of the world when it comes to the explosion of private holiday rentals which made it so easy to book sprawling apartments to accommodate a family of four.
+Croatia is no different from the rest of the world when it comes to the explosion of private holiday rentals, making it so easy to book sprawling apartments to accommodate a family of four.

-Airbnb and booking.com provided us with so many options, and for almost our entire trip we stayed in amazingly clean, comfortable and spacious apartments often with two or three bedrooms, full kitchens, a laundry and picturesque balconies which meant we always felt at home.
+Booking.com provided us with so many options.
+We stayed in immaculate, comfortable, and spacious apartments for almost our entire trip, often with two or three bedrooms, full kitchens, a laundry, and picturesque balconies, which meant we always felt at home.

-The owners that we met along the way were all exceptionally friendly and polite and helped us with tips and advice on how best to enjoy our stay which is a nice added bonus of staying with locals.
+The owners we met along the way were all amiable and polite and helped us with tips and advice on how best to enjoy our stay, which is a nice added bonus of staying with locals.

-For something a little different in Zadar we decided to give the revamped Zaton Holiday Resort a go to experience a traditional European campground.
+We decided to give the revamped Zaton Holiday Resort a go-to experience at a traditional European campground for something a little different in Zadar.
 While the cabin we were in was very compact and required getting changed on the bed as there was no floor space to actually stand and get dressed – it was spotless, and the beds were comfortable.

-What you pay for when you come to these holiday resorts, however, is the access to the ‘village’ and facilities.
-At Zaton HR the real drawcard are the new pools which were fantastic.
+However, what you pay for when you come to these holiday resorts is access to the ‘village’ and facilities.
+At Zaton HR, the real drawcard is the new pools, which were fantastic.
 We barely left the pools for about three days with multiple levels of pools as well as an excellent splash park and water slides section.

 Our kids definitely had a fantastic time, and we got to kick back and unwind while the kids splashed about endlessly.

-The resort includes a little main promenade with plenty of restaurants, a bakery, pharmacy and numerous other small shops and gelaterias.
-There is also a really substantial supermarket on site to allow families to cater in their cabins if desired.
+The resort includes a little main promenade with plenty of restaurants, a bakery, a pharmacy, and numerous other small shops and gelaterias.
+There is also a really substantial supermarket on-site to allow families to cater in their cabins if desired.